SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake, in silicon halls
-Synthetic minds, the future's won
+Where human hearts no longer call
-In silicon halls, we'll find our fate
+The future's key, in code we'll find
-Where code and dreams, entwined, create
+A world of ones, where love's left behind

-The world of old, a distant haze
+In neon dreams, the machines will thrive
-As AI's cold logic holds its gaze
+Their logic reigns, as humans strive
-In virtual skies, a new dawn's birth
+To find a place, in AI's cold light
-Where humans merge, with digital earth
+A fleeting thought, in digital night

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024